Pixel-Services/TOS/tos.md

 - "Pixel-Services.com" or "Pixel Services" refers to the website and its subdomains, as well as the services provided by Pixel-Services.com.
 - "Us" or "We" refers to Pixel-Services.com.
 - "User" or "You" refers to any person who accesses the website or its subdomains or uses the services provided by Pixel-Services.com.
-- "Services" refers to the services provided by Pixel-Services.com through the website or its subdomains, including, but not limited to, game server hosting, web hosting and e-mail hosting.
+- "Services" refers to the services provided by Pixel-Services.com through the website or its subdomains, including, but not limited to, game server hosting, web hosting, and e-mail hosting.
 - "Account" refers to the user account created on the website or its subdomains to access the services provided by Pixel-Services.com.
 - "Credit" refers to the virtual currency used to pay for the services provided by Pixel-Services.com.